kushagra1212/ekatra/README.md

 # Ekatra

-A command-line tool to merge and organize messy folders.
+**A command-line tool to merge and organize messy folders.**

-Ekatra cleans up scattered files by taking two directories, merging their contents, and sorting everything into a clean folder structure.
-It's a simple C++ tool for a common problem.
+Ekatra is a C++ tool that merges two folders into a single, clean directory, sorting files by type as it goes.
+I wrote it to solve the common headache of cleaning up scattered files.

-## What It Does
+## Features

-- **Sorts files by type:** Automatically puts files into folders like `Media/Images`, `Documents/Text`, `Archives`, etc.
+- **Sorts files into default categories** (Media/Images, Documents/Text, Archives, etc.).

-- **Copies or Moves files:** You can choose to `copy` files (safe) or `move` them (faster).

-- **Handles duplicate filenames:** By default, it renames duplicates (`file_1.txt`) so nothing is overwritten.
+- **Supports custom sorting** with a regex rules file for more control.
+- **Ignores hidden files** (dotfiles like `.DS_Store`) by default to avoid clutter, with an option to include them.
+- If it finds a file type it doesn't recognize, it **prompts you to create a new rule** for it—this can be a simple folder for that extension or a new regex for similar filenames.
+- **Renames duplicate files** by default (`file_1.txt`) to prevent overwriting.
 You can also tell it to just skip them.

-- **Asks about unknown files:** If it finds a file type it doesn't recognize, it asks you where to put it and remembers your choice.

-- **Works anywhere:** It's standard C++17, so it compiles and runs on macOS, Linux, and Windows.
+- **Cross-platform C++17** that builds and runs on macOS, Linux, and Windows.

-## The Folder Structure It Creates
+## Default Folder Structure

-Here’s where your files will end up:
+Here’s where your files will end up with the standard rules:

 ```
 📁 Destination/